AksharPrajapati/Namaste-React/README.md

 - A config-driven UI is one that renders based on configuration data, typically obtained from an API.
 It allows the UI to be dynamically built and updated based on the provided data.

+# --------------- Episode 05 -------------- #

+## What is the difference between Named Exports, Default Exports, and * as export?

+- **Named Exports:** When you want to export multiple components, use named exports.
+You import them using curly braces (`{}`).

+- **Default Export:** When you want to export a single default component, use the default export syntax.
+You can only have one default export per module.

+- **`* as export`:** This imports everything from a library or package.
+Use this with caution, as it can lead to naming conflicts and make your code harder to understand.

+## What is the importance of the `config.js` file?

+- The `config.js` file is used to store static content, such as configuration settings, API keys, or other data that doesn't change frequently.
+This helps to:

+    - Improve code readability by separating data from logic.
+    - Make configuration easier to manage and maintain.
+    - Organize related data for better maintainability.

+## What are React Hooks?

+React Hooks are functions that let you "hook into" React state and lifecycle features from functional components.
+Hooks allow you to manage state, perform side effects, and access context without using class components.

+Here's a breakdown of some key concepts:

+- **State Management:** Hooks are often used for state management in React.
+When you update state using a hook like `useState`, React compares the previous virtual DOM with the current one and efficiently updates only the necessary parts of the real DOM.

+- **Virtual DOM:** The virtual DOM is a lightweight representation of the actual DOM.
+React uses a diffing algorithm to compare changes between the previous and current virtual DOMs.
+This allows for efficient updates to the real DOM, improving performance.

+## Why do we need the `useState` Hook?

+The `useState` hook is a fundamental React Hook that allows you to manage component state in functional components.
+It returns an array containing the current state value and a function to update it.
+This is essential for responding to user interactions and dynamically updating the UI based on data changes.